cppalliance/safe-cpp/proposal/draft.md

 This is an official way of stripping away const.
 While the function is safe, it returns a raw pointer, which is unsafe to dereference.
 Rust includes a number of library types which wrap `UnsafeCell` and implement their own deconfliction strategies to prevent violations of exclusivity.

-* `std::Cell<T>`[^cell] provides get and set methods to read out the current value and store new values into the protected resource.
+* `std::Cell<T>`[@cell] provides get and set methods to read out the current value and store new values into the protected resource.
 Since `Cell` can't be used across threads, there's no risk of violating exclusivity.
-* `std::RefCell<T>`[^ref-cell] is a single-threaded multiple-read, single-write lock.
+* `std::RefCell<T>`[@ref-cell] is a single-threaded multiple-read, single-write lock.
 If the caller requests a mutable reference to the interior object, the implementation checks its counter, and if the object is not locked, it establishes a mutable lock and returns a mutable borrow.
 If the caller requests a shared reference to the interior object, the implementation checks that there is no live mutable borrow, and if there isn't, increments the counter.
 When users are done with the borrow, they have to release the lock, which decrements the reference count.
 If the user's request can't be serviced, the `RefCell` can either gracefully return with an error code, or it can panic and abort.
-* `std::Mutex<T>`[^mutex] provides mutable borrows to the interior data across threads.
+* `std::Mutex<T>`[@mutex] provides mutable borrows to the interior data across threads.
 A mutex synchronization object deconflicts access, so there's only one live borrow at a time.
-* `std::RwLock<T>`[^rwlock] is the threaded multiple-read, single-write lock.
+* `std::RwLock<T>`[@rwlock] is the threaded multiple-read, single-write lock.
 The interface is similar to RefCell's, but it uses a mutex for deconfliction, so clients can sit on the lock until their request is serviced.

 Safe C++ provides `std2::unsafe_cell` in its standard library.
 It provides the same interior mutability strategy as Rust: